 Any help on this matter will be greatly appreciated.

-In a nutshell, I believe there is a strong basis for unity among all sunni groups.
-It does not mean there no error in any group, but not the kind of error that constitutes serious deviance.
+In a nutshell, I believe there is a strong basis for unity among all Sunni groups.
+It does not mean there are no errors in any group, but not the kind of errors that constitutes serious deviance.
 A small change in attitude with regards to othering will stop the sectarianism too.
 This has already begun pretty much everywhere and the strong sectarian types accross all groups are weakening.

-Traditionally, sunnis evolved in to 3 theological schools, ash’ari, maturidi, and hambali/athari schools.
+Traditionally, Sunnis evolved in to 3 theological schools, Ash’ari, Maturidi, and Hanbali/Athari schools.
 While these schools have their differences, they are not major.
-Sectarianism happens purely because some issues are exaggerated by some and are used as a basis to polarise, otherise and label one another Kafir and mubtadi.
-Also because ppl conflate theological difference with truth, or they deliberately politicise issues for various ends.
+Sectarianism happens purely because some issues are exaggerated by some and are used as a basis to polarise, otherise and label one another Kafir and Mubtadi.
+Also because people conflate theological difference with truth, or they deliberately politicise issues for various ends.
 But people who have done that have always been a minority, but a loud active minority, often with funding from political supporters or those in power.
 Their hatred for others also gets easily manipulated.
 Which is why historically, all extreme sectarianists have eventually resorted to killing Muslims.
-They continue to exist today on all sides and in all groups, not just salafis.
-Although salafi sectarianism has recieved the most attention due to its aggressive nature over the past 30 or so years.
+They continue to exist today on all sides and in all groups, not just Salafis.
+Although Salafi sectarianism has recieved the most attention due to its aggressive nature over the past 30 or so years.

 What we have to do is simple, work with whomever you gravitate towards, avoid the sectarianists and learn from the moderates.
 Extreme sectarianism is the greatest threat to the ummah today.